academie-de-espee/earl-marshal/rapier/rules-update-2020-07.md

 # C&T Melee

 The new society rules allow for melees using C&T combat.
 All participants in C&T melee must hold an active C&T authorization and must be actively marshaled by someone approved to marshal C&T combat in Atlantia.
 Participants with a Rapier Spear authorization without a C&T authorization may participate in C&T melees only Rapier Spears.

+All those marshalling C&T melee should record and submit detailed feedback in the Event Report as to the efficacy, safety, and any issues raised during C&T melee activities.

 # C&T blows to the legs